kubernetes/enhancements/README.md

 - have identified people who agree to work on the enhancement
   - many enhancements will take several releases to progress through Alpha, Beta, and Stable stages
   - you and your team should be prepared to work on the approx. 9mo - 1 year that it takes to progress to Stable status
-- are ready to be the project-manager for the enhancement
+- are ready to be the project manager for the enhancement

 ## Why are Enhancements Tracked

 Once users adopt an enhancement, they expect to use it for an extended period of time.
 Therefore, we hold new enhancements to a high standard of conceptual integrity and require consistency with other parts of the system, thorough testing, and complete documentation.
+As the project grows, no single person can track whether all those requirements are met.

+The development
-As the project grows no single person can track whether all those requirements are met.
-The development of an enhancement often spans three stages: Alpha, Beta, and Stable; Enhancement Tracking Issues provide a checklist that allows for different approvers for different aspects, and ensures that nothing is forgotten across the development lifetime of an enhancement.
+of an enhancement often spans three stages: Alpha, Beta, and Stable.
+Enhancement Tracking Issues provide a checklist that allows for different approvers for different aspects, and ensures that nothing is forgotten across the development lifetime of an enhancement.